rust-lang/book/nostarch/chapter12.md

 the screen.

-Command line programs are expected to send error messages to the standard error stream so we can still see error messages on the screen even if we redirect the standard output stream to a file.
-Our program is not currently well behaved: we’re about to see that it saves the error message output to a file instead!
+Command line programs are expected to send error messages to the standard error stream so that we can still see error messages on the screen even if we redirect the standard output stream to a file.
+Our program is not currently well behaved: We’re about to see that it saves the error message output to a file instead!

 To demonstrate this behavior, we’ll run the program with `>` and the file path, *output.txt*, that we want to redirect the standard output stream to.
 We won’t